turingschool/launch-curriculum/module1/lessons/Week1/StandUp.md

-# Stand-Ups
+# Daily Stand-Up Meeting

 ## What x Why

-Stand-ups are a fundamental part of agile development.
+The Daily Stand-up Meeting is a fundamental part of agile development.
 Think of a stand-up as an opportunity to huddle with your team in order to stay informed and connected throughout a *sprint*.

 We will work on our ability to contribute to and report out of daily stand-up meetings throughout the Launch program.
 This exercise will give you a jumpstart on other new hires when you begin your first job after Turing!